Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 1. Colour your hair

+If you’re already in the habit of colouring your hair regularly, time your next treatment well in advance of your trip.
 Sun can fade and lighten your hair, particularly in the first few days after applying colour, so a last-minute dye job could end up being a waste of cash.
-Get it done in advance, and consider a shade darker than usual, given that it will lighten in the sun anyway.

 2. Sort your products

 Think about your post-holiday needs too.
 Sun-exposed skin can be drier than usual, so consider a face or body oil instead of your usual moisturiser.
-Tanned skin may only need a tinted moisturiser rather than full foundation, plus it looks great against bold colours, so why not treat yourself to some bright make-up for your eyes, lips and nails to wear on and after your trip?
+Tanned skin may only need a tinted moisturiser rather than full foundation, plus it looks great against bold colours, so why not treat yourself to a bold coral or pink lipstick to wear on and after your trip?

 1. Get a haircut